baderkha/easy-gin/README.md

 <p align="center"> <img src="./logo/logo.png" width="200px" height="200px"/> </p>

-A simpler way to make [Gin  REST HTTP handlers](https://github.com/gin-gonic/gin) following the [DTO pattern](https://www.okta.com/identity-101/dto/) .
+A simpler way to implement [Gin  REST HTTP handlers](https://github.com/gin-gonic/gin) following the [DTO pattern](https://www.okta.com/identity-101/dto/) .
 The goal is to have handlers that are unit testable and free of boilerplate code.

 **NOTE**